Solar tracker: Tracker type selection

 The selection of tracker type is dependent on many factors including installation size, electric rates, government incentives, land constraints, latitude, and local weather.

-Horizontal single axis trackers are typically used for large distributed generation projects and utility scale projects.
-The combination of energy improvement and lower product cost and lower installation complexity results in compelling economics in large deployments.
-In addition the strong afternoon performance is particularly desirable for large grid-tied photovoltaic systems so that production will match the peak demand time.
-Horizontal single axis trackers also add a substantial amount of productivity during the spring and summer seasons when the Sun is high in the sky.
+Horizontal single-axis trackers are typically used for large distributed generation projects and utility scale projects.
+The combination of energy improvement, lower product cost, and lower installation complexity results in compelling economics in large deployments.
+In addition, the strong afternoon performance is particularly desirable for large grid-tied photovoltaic systems so that production will match the peak demand time.
+Horizontal single-axis trackers also add a substantial amount of productivity during the spring and summer seasons when the Sun is high in the sky.
 The inherent robustness of their supporting structure and the simplicity of the mechanism also result in high reliability which keeps maintenance costs low.
 Since the panels are horizontal, they can be compactly placed on the axle tube without danger of self-shading and are also readily accessible for cleaning.

-A vertical axis tracker pivots only about a vertical axle, with the panels either vertical, at a fixed, adjustable, or tracked elevation angle.
+A vertical-axis tracker pivots only about a vertical axle, with the panels at a fixed, adjustable, or tracked elevation angle.
 Such trackers with fixed or (seasonally) adjustable angles are suitable for high latitudes, where the apparent solar path is not especially high, but which leads to long days in summer, with the Sun traveling through a long arc.

-Dual axis trackers are typically used in smaller residential installations and locations with very high government feed in tariffs.
+Dual-axis trackers are typically used in smaller residential installations and locations with very high government feed in tariffs.
+Of course, that will change when the industries associated with solar realize the significance of the typical 30% loss of energy harvest at peak demand periods.
+Incentives for producing solar when it is needed most will drive the renewed interest in dual axis trackers.

 Multi-mirror concentrating PV

-This device uses multiple mirrors in a horizontal plane to reflect sunlight upward to a high temperature photovoltaic or other system requiring concentrated solar power.
+This device uses multiple mirrors in a horizontal plane to reflect sunlight upward to a high-temperature system requiring concentrated solar power.
 Structural problems and expense are greatly reduced since the mirrors are not significantly exposed to wind loads.
 Through the employment of a patented mechanism, only two drive systems are required for each device.
-Because of the configuration of the device it is especially suited for use on flat roofs and at lower latitudes.
+Because of the configuration of the device, it is especially suited for use on flat roofs and at lower latitudes.
 The units illustrated each produce approximately 200 peak DC watts.

-A multiple mirror reflective system combined with a central power tower is employed at the Sierra SunTower, located in Lancaster, California.
-This generation plant operated by eSolar is scheduled to begin operations on 5 August 2009.
-This system, which uses multiple heliostats in a north–south alignment, uses pre-fabricated parts and construction as a way of decreasing startup and operating costs.
+A multiple-mirror reflective system combined with a central power tower was employed at the Sierra SunTower, located in Lancaster, California.
+This generation plant, operated by eSolar, operated from 2009 to 2014.
+This system, which used multiple heliostats in a north-south alignment, used pre-fabricated parts and construction as a way of decreasing startup and operating costs.